-The Ohio Public Library Information Network (OPLIN) provides broadband Internet connections and related information services to Ohio public libraries.
-Our primary mission is to ensure that all Ohio residents have fast, free public Internet access through the 251 independent local public library systems in Ohio, as well as the use of high-quality research databases not freely available on the World Wide Web.
+The Ohio Public Library Information Network (OPLIN) provides broadband internet connections and related information services to Ohio public libraries.
+Our primary mission is to ensure that all Ohio residents have fast, free public internet access through the 251 independent local public library systems in Ohio, as well as the use of high-quality research databases not freely available online.
 Though the eventual consumers of our services are often members of the general public, our actual customers are in fact limited to the public library systems of Ohio.

 OPLIN is headed by Director Don Yarman and the OPLIN Board of Trustees.
 The OPLIN staff other than the director consists of four people: Karl Jendretzky, the Library Technology Project Manager; Laura Solomon, Library Services Manager; Mandy Knapp, Digital Resources Manager; and Vince Riley, Network Support.

 OPLIN receives extensive fiscal and logistical support service from the State Library of Ohio and contracts with the Ohio Office of Information Technology for assistance with network management.
 As a result, only about 10% of the OPLIN budget is used for administrative costs such as personnel, rent, equipment, and supplies.
-The remainder of the budget is used to purchase the services we provide to Ohio public libraries, primarily Internet telecommunications (about $3.5 million annually) and subscriptions to basic information databases (about $1.5 million).
+The remainder of the budget is used to purchase the services we provide to Ohio public libraries, primarily Internet telecommunications and subscriptions to basic information databases.
 Because OPLIN provides these services, public libraries do not need to pay for them from their individual budgets.